 Assessments are typically settled at the time of the sale.
 Settlement of the assessment obligation is usually part of the negotiation process between the buyer and the seller.

 Why are bump-outs installed?

 Bump-outs, or curb extensions were installed as part of the 1990 improvement project.
-They are also planned to be included as part of this reconstruction project as a design feature that provides the following benefits:
+They are also proposed as part of this reconstruction project as a design feature that provides the following benefits:

 Will this project fix drainage issues by the railroad tracks?

-Drainage west of Columbus Avenue flows west towards the railroad tracks where there is a low point in the street and from there catch basins and an existing undersized storm sewer drains to the Phillip Creek.
+Drainage west of Columbus Avenue flows west towards the railroad tracks where there is a low point in the street and from there it drains to Philipp Creek.
 The designers will be exploring options and modeling storm conditions to improve operations.
 This project will provide larger capacity storm sewer to help increase the amount of water that can be drained from the roadway.
 The project will improve the drainage capacity for most storm events.
-However, the area is still somewhat limited in capacity during multiple rain events or continual wet periods when the level of Phillip Creek may be high. .
+However, the area is still somewhat limited in capacity during multiple rain events or continual wet periods when the level of Philipp Creek may be high.
 When the water levels in the creek are high (a day after a large rainfall, for example), water drained from Main Street may be slow to drain into the creek, causing some of the backup and flooding that is experienced near the tracks.
-Additional questions about drainage issues should be directed to Chris Cavett, City Engineer (877.316.7636).
+Additional questions about drainage issues should be directed to Chris Cavett, City Engineer (877.316.7636 or email@example.com).